Berea-CS-Courses/capstone-project-robinsonkal/Deliverables/D3_Prototype.md

 ## Reflection

 1. The process made me realize some different things that I will need to think about when making my project
-2. The process helped me break down my design into smaller pieces
+2. The process helped me break down my design into smaller pieces and helped me think about parts of my project that I hadn't thought of previously, like how my graphs be displayed on the website.
-3. I din't really have any lingering questions
+4. I din't really have any lingering questions
-4. I feel somewhat prepared.
+5. I feel somewhat prepared.
 There's still a lot of things that im going to have to learn or test out on the way though